testit-tms/adapters-python/testit-adapter-behave/README.md

 Description of tags:

-- `WorkItemIds` - linking an autotest to a test case.
+- `WorkItemIds` - linking an autotest to a test case
-- `DisplayName` - name of the autotest in Test IT.
+- `DisplayName` - name of the autotest in the TMS system
-- `ExternalId` - ID of the autotest within the project in Test IT.
+- `ExternalId` - ID of the autotest within the project in the TMS system
-- `Title` - title in the autotest card.
+- `Title` - title in the autotest card
-- `Description` - description in the autotest card.
+- `Description` - description in the autotest card
-- `Labels` - tags in the autotest card.
+- `Labels` - tags in the autotest card
-- `Links` - links in the autotest card.
+- `Links` - links in the autotest card
+- `NameSpace` - directory in the TMS system (default - file's name of test)
+- `ClassName` - subdirectory in the TMS system (default - class's name of test)

 Description of methods: